ahopkins/mayim/docs/src/guide/sqlfiles.md

 └── my_executor.py
 ```

-That means if you define an executor in `./my_executor.py`, then Mayim will look for SQL files in `./queries`.
+That means if you define an executor in `./my_executor.py`, then Mayim will look for SQL files in the directory called `./queries/`.
 That is to say that it is looking based upon the parent diectory wherever the `Executor` is defined.

 ### Customizing the location

 You can change the location for where these files are located.
 This is easily handled by setting `Executor.path` to the location where the SQL can be found.

+Here are some examples:

 #### Flat directory